 A duty worker is available for telephone advice from 9am-4.30pm Monday to Friday to discuss and advise on potential new referrals or women known to the perinatal mental health service.
 Telephone: duty worker on 07341 778790 or perinatal administrator on 07818 588641 / 07900 341906.

-Once the referral has been accepted it will be reviewed by the team and an initial assessment to gather further information is made with the women via attend anywhere online appointments system.
-The woman will receive a letter with the outcome of the acceptance within two weeks.
-A care co-coordinator will be allocated and be in contact with the women to arrange an initial appointment with her or a medical review may be arranged.
+Once the referral has been accepted it will be reviewed by the team and an initial assessment to gather further information is made with the patient.
+The patient will receive a letter with the outcome of the acceptance within two weeks.
+A perinatal practitioner will be allocated and be in contact with the patient to arrange an initial appointment or a medical review may be arranged.
 A copy of the letter will be sent to the referrer and any other relevant professional involved in the patient’s care and treatment.

 If assessment is not considered necessary, referrers will be informed of the decision and offered advice and directed to other appropriate services.

-Please note that consent must be obtained before a referral is made, as the service is unable to work with women who have not consented.
-If there is significant concern about a woman who does not wish to be referred she can be discussed anonymously for advice.
+Please note that consent must be obtained before a referral is made, as the service is unable to work with any patient who has not consented.
+If there is significant concern about a patient who does not wish to be referred this can be discussed anonymously to obtain advice.

 For urgent referrals outside these hours: